MENASourceJan 18, 2022

 New fellows will contribute to the Atlantic Council’s leading work on security, financial and energy markets, and US foreign policy in the Middle East

-Dominik Treeck is a nonresident senior fellow with the Atlantic Council’s empowerME Initiative at the Rafik Hariri Center for the Middle East.
+Dominik Treeck was a nonresident senior fellow with the Atlantic Council’s empowerME Initiative at the Rafik Hariri Center for the Middle East.
 He is also a senior partner at the global consulting firm Oliver Wyman.
 He advises senior decision-makers on strategy, policy, governance and capacity building.
 His clients include governments, central banks, regulators, multilateral development banks and leading commercial banks.

 For over a decade, Dominik has been particularly focused on clients in the GCC.
 He has also worked extensively across Europe and Asia-Pacific.
 His areas of expertise include: financial sector development and diversification, effective governance in the public sector, strategic planning for central banks and regulators, risk assessments and national strategies to fight economic crime, public-private partnerships, and public policy interface management for private sector institutions and industry bodies.